Useful zsh Shortcuts

 macOS Catalina introduced zsh as the default interactive shell. zsh is compatible with Bourne shell (sh) to a large degree and introduces many valuable extensions that make everyday productivity more pleasant.
 In this post, I list some shortcuts for the zsh line editor (also known as the command prompt) in its default configuration.

-When using zsh as an interactive shell, there are a variety of keyboard shortcuts that you can use to edit text more quickly, and mostly without having to blindly reach for the arrow keys or press backspace too many times to delete words.
-The keyboard shortcuts are modeled after EMACS and readline.
-Zsh also has a vi emulation mode, which I will not cover in this post, but you can read here for more definitely there,
+When using zsh as an interactive shell, there are a variety of keyboard shortcuts that you can use to edit text more quickly, and without having to blindly reach for the arrow keys or press backspace too many times to delete words.
+The keyboard shortcuts are modeled after Emacs and readline. zsh also has a vi emulation mode, which I don’t cover in this post.
+You can this document here for more information about the vi emulation mode in zsh.

-If you are on a Mac, the CTRL key will usually be called control on your keyboard if you use an Apple keyboard.
-Other vendors usually call it Ctrl, or if you use a German QWERTZ keyboard layout perhaps it is called Strg.
+If you are using an Apple keyboard on a Mac, you may see a control key instead of a CTRL key.
+Other vendors call it Ctrl, or if you use a German QWERTZ keyboard layout it’s likely called Strg.

 The bindkey name indicates the zsh internal name of the shortcut.